Syria downs Turkish jet, Ankara to act decisively

 "The navy of the two countries have established contact.
 Syrian naval vessels are participating along with the Turkish side in the search operation for the missing pilots," it said.

-Syria has some of the most sophisticated air defenses in the Middle East, supplied by Russia.
+Syria has some of the most sophisticated air defences in the Middle East, supplied by Russia.

 Turkish state television interviewed witnesses on the country's Mediterranean coast, near the Syrian border, who said they saw two low-flying fighter jets pass overhead in the morning in the direction of Syrian waters but only one return.